EthicalML/awesome-artificial-intelligence-guidelines/README.md

 </td>
 </table>

+## About this repo

+As AI systems become more prevalent in society, we face bigger and tougher societal challenges.
+Given many of these challeges have not been faced before, practitioners will face scenarios that will require dealing with hard ethical and societal questions.

+There has been a large amount of content published which attempts to address these issues through “Principles”, “Ethics Frameworks”, “Checklists” and beyond.
+However navigating the broad number of resources is not easy.

-This repository aims to map the ecosystem of guidelines, principles, code of ethics, regulation and standards being put together around artificial intelligence.
+This repository aims to simplify this by mapping the ecosystem of guidelines, principles, codes of ethics, standards and regulation being put in place around artificial intelligence.

-If you know of guidelines that are not here please open an issue or submit a PR to help us ensure the responsible development, design and operation of machine learning systems around the globe.

 ## Quick links to sections in this page